Marquinhos (footballer, born October 1989)

 Marcos Antônio da Silva Gonçalves (born 17 October 1989 in Prado, Bahia), commonly known as Marquinhos, is a Brazilian professional footballer who plays as a winger for CSA.

 Club career

-In 2008, Marquinhos was discovered in Vitória's youth squads and made his debut in the Campeonato Baiano.
-Later, on the Campeonato Brasileiro, he was considered to be one of the best young players of the season; playing almost every game in the first team despite being only 18 years of age.
+In 2008, Marquinhos was discovered in Vitória's youth squads and made his professional debut in the Campeonato Baiano.
+Later, in the Campeonato Brasileiro, he was considered one of the best young players of the season; playing almost every game in the first team despite being only 18 years old.

 In November 2020, Marquinhos joined Hong Kong Premier League club Pegasus.